-As a partner in Taylor English’s Intellectual Property practice, Dr. Li counsels companies on intellectual property rights involving Chinese companies.
+As a partner in Taylor English’s Intellectual Property Department, Dr. Li counsels companies on intellectual property rights involving Chinese companies.
 He helps his clients navigate Chinese trade secrets and China’s intellectual property rights.
 His comprehensive intellectual property practice includes patent prosecution, patent infringement assessment, patent right licensing agreements, patentability, and intellectual property counseling and due diligence.
 By facilitating legal teams to tackle oil and gas, engineering, procurement and construction projects for Chinese state-owned enterprises and large companies in China’s private sector, Dr. Li guides his clients through effectively managing Chinese intellectual property relationships.

 Dr. Li handles patent litigation for a diverse range of technology companies in the biotechnology, biopharmaceuticals, pharmaceuticals, stem cell technologies (including cell therapy such as tissue engineering), and telecommunications and electronics industries.